M

 08:00 am: Morning pick-up in Lago Agrio

-The tour begins in Lago Agrio (Nueva Loja).
-The exact pick-up point depends on how you arrive, whether by shuttle bus, public bus, or private vehicle.
-If you’re flying, the nearest airport is in Coca.
+Your adventure starts in Lago Agrio.
+The meeting point depends on whether you arrive by shuttle, public bus or your own car.
+If you prefer flying, the closest airport is in Coca.
 See our transportation guide for more details.

-We travel by private bus for about two hours to the village of Tierras Orientales, located on the Aguarico River.
+We travel by private vehicle for about two hours to the village of Tierras Orientales, located on the Aguarico River.
 Here, we enjoy a boxed lunch and prepare for the river journey.
-From this point, we continue by motorized canoe.
+From this point, we enter the reserve by motorized canoe.

 Downriver navigation (approx. 3 hours)

-The canoe ride lasts around three hours, taking us to La Bocana, where the Aguarico River meets the Cuyabeno River.
-This area is rich in wildlife, and we often see birds, monkeys, and sometimes pink river dolphins.
-Much of the wildlife can be spotted with the naked eye, but binoculars are useful if you have them.
-We also carry binoculars for shared use.
+The canoe ride takes around three hours to La Bocana, where the Aguarico River meets the Cuyabeno River.
+We will search for birds, monkeys, and pink river dolphins.
+You can spot much of the wildlife with the naked eye, but binoculars can improve the experience.

 Arrival at the lodge

-We continue upstream along the Cuyabeno River for about 30 minutes until we reach the Amazon lodge.
-We arrive in the late afternoon, with time to settle in and relax after the journey.
+We continue upstream along the Cuyabeno River for about 30 minutes until we reach the lodge.
+We arrive in the late afternoon with time to rest after the journey.

-After dinner, the guide gives an introduction to the coming days.
-Later, we head out for a night walk near the lodge to look for nocturnal wildlife such as insects, spiders, frogs, and tree snakes.
+After dinner, the guide explains the plan for the coming days.
+Later, we go on a night walk near the lodge to look for nocturnal wildlife such as insects, spiders, frogs, and tree snakes.

 Day 2: Parrot Clay Lick, Peru Border Navigation and Camping